AmberC0209/PaddleX/docs/module_usage/tutorials/cv_modules/instance_segmentation.en.md

     </tr>
     </table>

-> ❗ The above list features the **2 core models** that the image classification module primarily supports.
-In total, this module supports **15 models**.
+> ❗ The above list features the <b>2 core models</b> that the image classification module primarily supports.
+In total, this module supports <b>15 models</b>.
 The complete list of models is as follows:

 <details>
    <summary> 👉Model List Details</summary>